SlapBot/slapbot.github.io/documentation/installation/index.md

 - And with that all the dependencies are in place, everything is ready to go, see just a couple of commands and you are on your road to become a badass tony stark.
-Finally, you can actually test stephanie, though you haven't configured it yet, but if you type commnd `python index.py`, stephanie will start working.
+Finally, you can actually test stephanie, though you haven't configured it yet, but if you type commnd `python index.py`, Stephanie will start working.
 Gon try it, type command:

         python index.py

-This command will result in saying : "Stephanie is on." meaning everything worked.
+This command will result in saying : `Stephanie is on.` meaning everything worked.
 Now by default speech to text engine is set to google speech, with wake-up engine set to False. more information will be provided in configuration section.
 All it means is that stephanie is ready to work, but it doesn't has all the functionality, and wouldn't work the best yet.

-You can do basic stuffs like ask, "Hey Stephanie, what is the time right now?" after having fun, close stephanie, by using keyboard shortcut, CTRL + C repeatedly. or just closing the command line altogether, whenever you wanna use stephanie, you can write the command, `python index.py` from the directory in which stephanie lies to invoke the application.
+You can do basic stuffs like ask, `Hey Stephanie, what is the time right now?` after having fun, close stephanie, by using keyboard shortcut, `CTRL + C` repeatedly or giving command, `Stephanie, you're fired.` or just closing the command line altogether, whenever you wanna use stephanie, you can write the command, `python index.py` from the directory in which stephanie lies to invoke the application.

 <hr>